NeverBehave/IX2-dl-alarm/readme.md

 fdisk /dev/sd{some letter here}
 ```

 > Use o to create a clean DOS partition table.
 > Use n to create a new partition, type: primary, number: 1, first sector: default, last sector: +256M.
 > Use n to create a new partition, type: primary, number: 2, first sector: default, last sector: +8G (or the rest of the remaining free disk space if smaller).
 > Use p to see the new partition table.
 > If ID and Type are not ‘83 Linux’ for both partitions: Use t to change a partition’s type.
 Type must be 83.
 > Use w to write the changes to disk.

-#### Mount and download image
+#### Install Image

 Replace `{}` with correct letter